arman-rai/Notes/100 Web/Development/Django.md

 quick fix interpreter issue
 create a menu model on models.py app level and then import and register model on admin.py app level migrate the db and url map on app level and project level

+create super user for the project and then run the server and login as admin and add some values on the model and